 #3 The big project thinking

 Thinking that a solution would work from the first shot is wishful thinking at best.
 What if the market changes by the time you deploy your solution?
 Maybe, even your company won’t be there by the time your wonderful huge project is done.

 Ideas need to be validated before you invest any efforts into them.
 Experiments always win over big bang campaigns.

 Together, these three result in a lot of time, money, and efforts going into ideas that have no proven business value.
 That’s how companies end up with lengthy, expensive campaigns that become irrelevant by the time they are delivered, projects that seem to be completely disconnected from the business goals.

-In short, Agile marketing is a work management philosophy.
-It won’t try to force any specific type of campaign onto you, but it will help you achieve more with less by offering a different way of work.
+Agile marketing is a work management philosophy that helps you achieve more with less by offering a different way of working.

 The Agile marketing manifesto, a document that a group of thought leaders formulated to better define the concept, focuses on these 7 core values:

 - Customer-focused collaboration over silos and hierarchy,

 - Adaptive and iterative campaigns over Big-Bang campaigns,